arjuaman/PIMA-indian-onslaught-of-diabetes/README.md

 <strong> If you want to train on any other ML Model, simply train on the dataset and use it's pickle file in <em>pred.py</em> file. </strong>

+<strong> Note: </strong>The requirements file is generated using: <br>
+<em>pip3 freeze > requirements.txt</em><br>

+So it's possible you might be seeing a lot of unnecessary modules for your work, feel free to edit as per your requirements! :)

 ## Description:
 Notebook2 contains the final project.